Basketene: Reactions

-Families of (CH)n hydrocarbons are characterized by the multiple rearrangements into one another that their members can undergo.
-These rearrangements can be initiated thermally, photochemically, or under metal catalysis conditions.
 Basketene and other cage molecules are important for discovering and testing new concepts of bonding and reactivity.
-Trials with different reagents and reaction conditions have allowed researchers to understand the chemistry of these complex ring systems and how these (CH)10 systems rearrange.
+Oxidizing basketene with osmium tetroxide selectively cleaves the alkene to two carboxylic acid groups; ketonization then gives a cubane precursor.

+Basketene also undergoes a number of different rearrangements.

+Rearrangements

-In this reaction using basketene, Nenitzescu’s Hydrocarbon can be obtained.
-Starting with Basktene, the reaction proceeds through a reverse Diels-Alder intermediate in order to give 8 at 110 ˚C. From 8, a 3,3 shift occurs to give Nenitzescu's hydrocarbon (9).
+Heating Basketene alone produces Nenitzescu’s Hydrocarbon.
+The reaction proceeds through a reverse Diels-Alder intermediate in order to give 8 at 110 ˚C. From 8, a 3,3 shift occurs to give Nenitzescu's hydrocarbon (9).

+The intermediate 8 can be captured by trapping it as a 1:1 adduct with maleic anhydride.

 Basketene can also undergo the following thermal and photochemical rearrangement reactions.
-Starting with Basketene, tricyclo[4.4.0.02,5]deca-3,7,9-triene (8) was captured by trapping it as a 1:1 adduct with maleic anhydride.
-Then photo inducing a conrotary opening of 8 gives cis,cis,trans-cyclooctatriene (10).
-Furthermore, the photo arrangement of 10 provides the derivative (11).
-As shown above, 11 will undergo a direct photochemical (2+2) cyclization closure to 12.
+The photo-induced conrotary opening of 8 gives cis,cis,trans-cyclooctatriene (10).
+Furthermore, the photo-rearrangement of 10 provides the derivative 11.
+11 will undergo a direct photochemical (2+2) cyclization closure to 12.